madslug17/AgeofAshes/Session_Notes.md

 Jorell Blacktusk is outside the archives , bloodied, but alive.
 The pyre appears to be books and documents burning.
 Jorell says a hellknight woman berated them for foregetting their traditions.
 She burned their most recent documents.
 She struck Jorell with her whip.
 She kept saying, "The venom of the mind poisons the body."
 She told Jorell to tell us that she is in the Crimson Tide Wood outside of town.
 Hal offers him the book he had and says, "She didn't get all the books.
 Here." and gives him the book.

 She had a whip and sword.
-Her armor wasa muscular with a sleek helmet that looked well-worn.
+Her armor was a muscular with a sleek helmet that looked well-worn.
 Gus puts out the fire with the well water from nearby.
 Hal stays with Jorell.

 ## Breachill Town Hall